 Pay level: Informal occupation with scant hard statistics.
 Successful bloggers can earn anywhere from a few hundred dollars to $100,000 or more per month.

 Where to get started: Start with my guide, How To Start A Blog From Scratch And Make It Work.
 It’ll provide you with a detailed strategy for building a blog from the ground up.
 You can get an inexpensive web hosting plan through Bluehost.
-It’s mostly a learn-and-earn process where you’ll need to start your own site, learn from others and from online courses, then experiment until you find a formula that works for you.
+It’s mostly a learn-and-earn process where you’ll need to start your own site, learn from others and from online courses, and then experiment until you find a formula that works for you.
 You can also learn how to make your first $1K blogging.